taecontrol/moonguard-docs/docs/server-monitoring.md

 }
 ```

-After setting up your Larvis project, you can check the tracked variables in your
+After setting up your Laravel site with Larvis, you can check the tracked variables in your
 MoonGuard Dashboard.

 ![dashboard-hardware](./server-monitoring/dashboard-hardware.png)